mohammad-malik/metro-meshjoin-data-warehouse/README.md

 ---
 ## **License**
 This project is licensed under the MIT License.
 Feel free to use and modify it as per your needs.
+The MySQL Connector/J is licensed under GPL v2 with FOSS exception.